 4. Bethpage Black, Farmingdale

-Host this year of the first PGA Championship to be held in May in 70 years (plus two U.S. Opens), this public course, part of the New York State Parks system, is a brutal test from the 7,465-yard tips: rating 77.5, slope 155.
+Host in 2019 of the first PGA Championship to be held in May in 70 years (plus two U.S. Opens), this public course, part of the New York State Parks system, is a brutal test from the 7,465-yard tips: rating 77.5, slope 155.

 5. Maidstone, East Hampton